Standards Of Practice

 methodology” might include pre-slaughter testing

 for potential residues.
-S the technology and acceptance
+As the technology and acceptance

-of such test improve; these may represent valuable method
+of such tesst improve, these may represent a valuable method

 6. |